Tornadoes of 2024: February 8 (United States)

 A large metal outbuilding that was destroyed at high-end EF2 intensity near Evansville, Wisconsin.

 A localized severe weather event in Illinois and Wisconsin produced multiple supercells.
-One supercell produced the first recorded February tornado in Wisconsin near Juda, which heavily damaged a frail prefabricated house at high-end EF1 intensity, caused more minor damage to two other homes, destroyed outbuildings, and rolled several campers.
-The same supercell spawned a strong, long-tracked EF2 tornado that touched down near Evansville, Wisconsin and moved through the rural community of Porter, causing significant damage to numerous farmsteads.
+One supercell produced the first ever recorded February tornado in Wisconsin near Juda, which heavily damaged a frail prefabricated house at high-end EF1 intensity, caused more minor damage to two other homes, destroyed outbuildings, and rolled several campers.
+The same supercell spawned a strong, long-tracked EF2 tornado that touched down near Evansville, Wisconsin, and moved through the rural community of Porter, causing significant damage to numerous farmsteads.
 Multiple houses were heavily damaged and had large portions of their roofs torn off, and many barns, sheds, and metal farm buildings were completely destroyed with debris scattered long distances across fields.
 Farming equipment was tossed around, trees and power poles were snapped, and one person was injured when the tornado blew their car off a road into a ditch.
 Less severe damage occurred in and around Albion and Busseyville before the tornado dissipated.
 The National Oceanic and Atmospheric Administration published the tornado caused more than $2.5 million in damage.
 An EF1 tornado that destroyed farm buildings, damaged a metal garage, and overturned a semi-truck near McNabb, Illinois was also confirmed.